Hear from each of the incoming Mizzou wrestling freshman as they transition to Columbia, Mo.

 Building excitement and interest for the sport of wrestling, not only in Columbia but across the nation, Smith and his team have helped turn out record crowds in the Hearnes Center.
 On Feb.
 11, 2007, competing against Iowa State, the Tigers packed in 2,772 fans with several thousand more watching the dual live on the Mizzou Sports Network (MSN).
 The mark bested the previous high by 644 spectators, a record set one year prior against Oklahoma State, Jan.
 22, 2006.
 With record numbers of fans attending Missouri's duals during the 2006-07 season, the Tigers ranked fifth in the nation for attendance.

 The demands that Smith puts on his wrestlers extend well beyond the mat.
 In the fall of 2002, his team had a grade-point average of 2.81, the highest GPA for a Missouri wrestling team under Coach Smith.
 In 2010, Smith had eight wrestlers with GPA's over 3.0.
 In all, 21 wrestlers have been recognized by the National Wrestling Coaches Association (NWCA), Big 12 and CoSIDA for their academic achievements since he took the reins in 1998.
 Among that list is Tyler McCormick, a 2008 graduate and two-time All-American.
 In 2006, McCormick headlined the Big 12 All-Academic first team as the only grappler in the conference to post a 4.0 grade-point average.
 The Tiger All-American went on to become the first wrestler since Shaon Fry (1993) to earn ESPN The Magazine Academic All-America first team accolades and was later awarded one of 29 prestigious NCAA Postgraduate Scholarships in 2008.
-McCormick is one of four Tiger grapplers in the last five years to earn a post-graduate scholarship, along with 2004 graduate Kenny Burleson, Askren and 2009 graduate Joey Garrity.
+Away from the mat and outside of the classroom, Smith's squad is committed to giving back to the community.
+Over the past seven years, four Tiger grapplers have served on the Student Athlete Advisory Committee (SAAC) as president.

 A 1990 graduate of Michigan State University, Smith's coaching career began at Western High School in Fort Lauderdale, Fla.
 From 1991-92, Smith led Western High to its first top-10 finish at the state tournament, claiming a second place finish in 1991 and a fourth place showing in 1992.
 Smith coached two state champions and led five wrestlers to top finishes at the Florida state tournament.